Setono/SyliusStockMovementPlugin/README.md

 ### Step 5: Update database schema

-Use Dotrine migrations to create a migration file and update the database.
+Use Doctrine migrations to create a migration file and update the database.

 ```bash
 $ bin/console doctrine:migrations:diff